MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/object-checker.md

 ## Prerequisite

-To use the object checker you must enable the solution preview.
+To use the object checker, you must enable the solution preview.

 1. Go to the **Solutions** area.
 1. On the command bar, turn **Solutions preview on**.